garylirocks/quickrefs/azure-networking.markdown

 ![Private endpoints for storage](images/azure_private-endpoints-for-stroage.jpg)

-* A private endpoint is a special network interface for an Azure service in your vNet, it gets an IP from the address range of the vNet;
+* **Azure Private Endpoint**: a special network interface for an Azure service in your vNet, it gets an IP from the address range of the vNet
-* Connection between the private endpoint and the storage service uses a private link, which traverses only Microsoft backbone network;
+* Connection between the private endpoint and the storage service uses a **private link**, which traverses only Microsoft backbone network
+  - A Private Link can connect to Azure PaaS services, customer-owned or Microsoft partner services.
+  - A Private Link service receives connections from multiple private endpoints.
+A private endpoint connects to one Private Link service.
+  - Private Link works across Azure AD tenants
+  - No gateways, NAT devices, ExpressRoute or VPN connections, or public IP addresses are needed.
-* Applications in the vNet can connect to the storage service over the private endpoint seamlessly, **using the same connection string and authorization mechanisms that they would use otherwise**;
+* Applications in the vNet can connect to the service over the private endpoint seamlessly, **using the same connection string and authorization mechanisms that they would use otherwise**;
-* You DON'T need a firewall rule to allow traffic from a vNet that has a private endpoint, since the storage firewall only controls access through the public endpoint.
+* You **DON'T** need a firewall rule to allow traffic from a vNet that has a private endpoint, since the storage firewall only controls access through the public endpoint.
 Private endpoints instead rely on the consent flow for granting subnet access;
 * You need a separate private endpoint for each storage service in a storage account that you need to access: Blobs, Files, Static Websites, ...;
 * For RA-GRS accounts, you should create a separate private endpoint for the secondary instance;